Water law in the United States: Prior appropriation

 Most western states, naturally drier, generally follow the prior appropriation doctrine, which gives a water right to whoever first puts water to beneficial use.
 Colorado, where the prior appropriation doctrine first developed, was generally looked to as the model by other Western states that adopted the prior appropriation doctrine.
 Water law in the western United States is defined by state constitutions (e.g., Colorado, New Mexico), statutes, and case law.
 Each state exhibits variations upon the basic principles of the prior appropriation doctrine.
 Texas and the states directly north of it; the West Coast states, and Mississippi have a mixture of systems.
 Hawaii uses a form of riparian rights, and Alaska uses appropriation-based rights.

-In some states Surface water, lakes, rivers, and springs, are treated differently from ground water underground water that is extracted by drilling wells; however, In other states surface and ground water are managed conjunctively.
+In some states surface water (e.g., lakes, rivers, or springs), is treated differently from ground water (i.e., underground water that is extracted by drilling wells).
+However, in other states surface and ground water are managed conjunctively.
 For example, in New Mexico, surface and ground water have been managed together since the 1950s.
 This trend comes from a growing scientific understanding of the formerly mysterious behavior of underground water systems.
 For instance, gradual contamination of some water supplies with salt has been explained with the knowledge that drawing water from a well creates a gradual seepage into the well area, potentially contaminating it and surrounding areas with seawater from a nearby coast.
 Such knowledge is useful for understanding the effects of human activity on water supplies but can also create new sources of conflict.

 A variety of federal, state, and local laws govern water rights.
 One issue unique to America is the law of water with respect to American Indians.
 Tribal water rights are a special case because they fall under neither the riparian system nor the appropriation system but are outlined in the Winters v.
 United States decision.
 Indian water rights do not apply to non-federally recognized tribes.